 registering the attendance or leaving of the user according to the attendance status based on the account information and the attendance confirmation QR code when the attendance confirmation QR code is scanned.

 Claim 3.
-The method of claim 1, further comprising:
+The method as claimed in claim 1, comprising:

 receiving an input for selecting a product request for the specific product, when the specific product in the ordered product list is not present in the picking box; and